 Laws can shape the environments in which we live, influence our behaviors, and have profound impacts on our health.
 Whether they address infectious disease, violence, drug use, chronic disease, or housing, the existence and enforcement of certain laws can affect health outcomes.

-Our Introduction to Legal Mapping training is the second part of a three-part series on legal epidemiology.
-It builds on the ideas discussed in the first training, Introduction to Legal Epidemiology, which introduced legal epidemiology—the scientific study of how laws can affect health.
+Introduction to Legal Mapping is the second training in a three-part series on legal epidemiology.
+It builds on the ideas discussed in the first training, Introduction to Legal Epidemiology, which introduced legal epidemiology — the scientific study of how laws can affect health.
 This training explores a specific process for practicing legal epidemiology called legal mapping.

 After this training, you will be able to

 - explain the reasons for using legal mapping;

 - discuss the two types of legal mapping studies; and

 - apply legal mapping principles to fill needs in public health practice.